YizhiW91/Notes/notes/algorithm/sorts.md

 * Similar questions:
   * Sort Colors(Dutch flag) #75

+### Quick Select
+This is the a common trick uses for select top K element from an array.
+Basically it is the quick sort algorithm, but instead of sort both sides after partition, since we only care about the top K element, we will always keeping sorting one side only.
+This reduces the time complecity from O(NlogN) to O(N).

+Q347.
+Top K Frequent Elements

 ## Heap Sort
 The soring process relies on heap operation.
 Pseudo code:
 ```java